 The Milford Project was originally licensed to Bangor Hydro Electric Company.
 That license expired in December 1990.
 The project was operated under an annual license until a new license was issued on April 20, 1998.
 Ownership of the facility changed in 2000 to Penobscot Hydro LLC, which later became PPL Maine, LLC, and was subsequently purchased by BBHP with the license transfer on September 17, 2009.
 The Project is licensed by the Federal Energy Regulatory Commission (FERC) as Project Number 2534.
 The current license expires on March 31, 2038.

-The Milford Project consists of both an existing 6.4 MW facility, plus 1.4 MW of generation capacity which was added in 2011.
+The Milford Project consists of both an existing facility, plus 1.4 MW of generation capacity which was added in 2011 for a total of 8.23 MW.
 Pursuant to the Lower Penobscot River Multiparty Settlement Agreement and a FERC order dated April 18, 2005, two new units were added to the Milford Project, which commenced commercial operation in November 2011.
 The 2004 Settlement Agreement involved five hydropower projects owned and operated by BBHP located within the Penobscot River Basin.
 Three of these other sites have received LIHI certification: the Orono Project, Midway Project and both the original units and Powerhouse B of the Stillwater Project.
 The Milford Project has an estimated annual production of 55,186 MWh.

 The Milford Project consists of (1) a 1,159-foot-long, 30-foot-high, concrete gravity Milford dam located across the main stem of the Penobscot River, topped with 4.5-foot-high flashboards, (2) a 397 feet long concrete gravity spillway, (3) a concrete sluiceway and 25 foot gate, and (4) a 226 foot by 85 foot powerhouse.
 The powerhouse contains four original and two new 700 kilowatt (kW) turbine/generator units.
 The new units went operational in 2011.
 The original units have an installed capacity of 6.4 megawatts (MW) and the new units are rated at 1.4 MW.
 The units operate over a range of flows from the minimum hydraulic capacity of 500 cfs to 6,730 cfs).